V-Sekai/manuals/decisions/20221019-replicate-sync-100-000-entities.md

 There are 100'000 networked entities in a city and we go from position a to position b in a loop in a mover with one or more attached cabins.

+How many clients can be in this sim?

 The state database should be smaller to avoid replication traffic on non-liveliness.

 The calculation of who to pair and to find nearby or relevant players is a N^2 loop.
 Use better algorithms to lower O (N^2) into O (N log N).